Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 ## Resupply

 Purchase supplies, borrow them from the locals or scavenge them from the surrounding environment.
 Reset the party’s Supplies die to a d6 and remove all existing adventuring gear that you have.
-The details of how and where you resupply influence the plausibility of having various useful pieces of equipment; it’s trivial to find firewood in the middle of a dark forest but quite hard to come across a new set of lockpicks.
+The details of how and where you resupply influence the plausibility of having various useful pieces of equipment; it’s trivial to find firewood in the middle of a dark forest but quite hard to come across a new set of lock-picks.

 See the Prepared for Anything section in the Gear chapter for more details on how Supply and adventuring gear works.